 We simulated both models to demonstrate how each accounts for the consistency of practiced target step lengths.
 The Strategy plus Use-Dependent model is robust to environmental consistency in cases, as here, where there is a large asymmetry in one direction.
 The model assumes use-dependent learning is slow to learn and washout; therefore, as long as the practiced asymmetry is much larger than the current state of use-dependent learning, the consistency of target step lengths has minimal impact on its output.
 In direct contrast to this framework, the Adaptive Bayesian model, the MAP estimate is sensitive to environmental consistency: the more consistent (i.e. less variable) the schedule of target step lengths, the more biased towards the prior (i.e., away from the likelihood) the MAP becomes; conversely, the more variable the schedule, the less weight is given to the prior and the more the MAP is pulled towards the likelihood (i.e., the actual target location).

-We obtained parameters for model simulation by fitting the models to each individual from a previously collected dataset.
+We obtained parameters for model simulation by fitting the models to each individual from a previously collected dataset (mean r2 Adaptive Bayesian model = 0.895; mean r2 Strategy plus Use-Dependent = 0.870).
 We then simulated our proposed experiment 1000 times with the mean learning function from each bootstrapped sample of the individual parameter fits.
 Figure 3 details the simulated data from these parameters for each condition.
 The panels in Figure 3A show each model simulation for the entire experiment.
 Across all 3 conditions, the models diverge as the Learning block progresses, with more marked differences between their predictions during the Washout phase.

 We plotted use-dependent biases during both Initial Bias and Early Washout (Figure 3B and C).
 Overall, the Strategy plus Use-Dependent model predicts more consistent use-dependent biases across conditions for both Initial Bias and Early Washout.
 However, the Adaptive Bayesian model demonstrates consistently decreasing aftereffects when the conditions become less stable during the Learning phase.
 We also analyzed the washout rates for each model (Figure 3D).
 The Strategy plus Use-Dependent model predicts a consistent washout rate across conditions.
 The Adaptative Bayesian model predicts slower washout as the conditions are less stable.
 Based on these simulations, if the Strategy plus Use-Dependent model is more appropriate, we will observe an absence of differences between conditions; however, if the Adaptive Bayes model is appropriate, we should observe differences between conditions in our behavioral analyses.